Product Requirements Documents

 Another essential moment is to decide upfront how the success of your product will be measured.
 Use your product requirement document to specify the most important metrics and how you plan to monitor them.
 For example, create hypotheses about the intended impact of a feature and prepare measurable goals.

 What is the example of the product requirements documents?
 Let’s consider what typical elements should be included in a simple PRD template:

-- The goals/objective – you explain why you are planning to build this and what do you hope to accomplish.
+- The goals/objective: you explain why you plan to build this and what you hope to accomplish.

-- Design and UX flow notes – this stage may require some general guidelines to ensure the release goals and objectives are met.
-Here is not the place for ideal mockups or wireframes that map out every possible scenario.
+- Design and UX flow notes: this stage may require some general guidelines to ensure the release goals and objectives are met.
+It is not the place for ideal mockups or wireframes that map out every possible scenario.
 Instead, it can be used to describe the entire user workflow.

-- Assumptions, constraints, and dependencies – you collect and note what is expected of users, the limits for the implementation to be aware of.
+- Assumptions, constraints, and dependencies: you collect and note what is expected of users, as well as the limits for the implementation.

 One of them is Hygger that allows sharing the future features with the help of a handy product roadmap based on the Gantt charts functionality.
 Within the preparation of PRD, it helps to visualize your ideas and product initiatives and share them with the team.

-An online roadmap covers all management needs, lightweights the way to capture product strategy, requirements, and communicates with the team.
+An online roadmap covers all management needs, lightweights the way to capture product strategy and requirements.
 Its functionality is sufficient to implement long-term strategies and daily plans.

-When product requirements are being properly gathered and managed there is a clear understanding of the product and consistent communication inside the team.
+When product requirements are properly gathered and managed, there is a clear understanding of the product and consistent communication inside the team.

-The more detailed your work on the PRD, the better you will describe the product you are working on.
+The more detailed your work on the PRD is, the better you will describe the product you are working on.
 This will help your team to piece the puzzle together.